Right to healthcare services in Sweden

 If you become ill, you are entitled to healthcare and dental care in the country in which you work, but you may also have access to healthcare and dental care in Sweden.

-Can I receive planned treatment in Sweden?
+Can you receive planned treatment in Sweden?

 You are also entitled to essential care in the country in which you are studying.
 If you studying in a Nordic country, it is sufficient for you to prove your identity and give your home address to receive the necessary care.